 What the call sounds like

-What exactly the recording says may vary, but here’s how it went for my friend:
+What exactly the recording says may vary, but here’s how it went for our friend:

 When he called back (which isn’t a good idea), someone answered and immediately asked for his personal information.